There’s so much to see outside in spring. Get the kids outdoors this weekend and see what natural things they can find from our spring scavenger hunt.

 Spring Scavenger Hunt For Kids

 After a long winter, it feels so good to get outdoors again as soon as spring arrives.
 Everything is getting greener and it’s lovely to see the buds and blossom coming out on the trees.
-Of course, this year it has felt even more special after a winter lockdown.
+At least this year we’re not emerging after a dreaded winter lockdown.

 If you’re looking for an easy activity to make family walks more fun, try incorporating a spring scavenger hunt.
-It takes almost no planning or prep, adds a much-needed motivational element to the walk, and gets the kids exploring nature and really looking to see what’s around them.
+It takes almost no planning or prep, adds a much-needed motivational element to get outdoors, and gets the kids exploring nature and really looking to see what’s around them.
 You can also take the list with you on a bike ride or to the park.

 Going on a Spring Scavenger Hunt

 This spring scavenger hunt printable sheet includes a variety of items that can be found in the garden, the park, the woods, or most green spaces at this time of year.
 It’s ideal for getting little ones excited about being outside again (and might work better than the general bribery and bags of snacks that I’ve been resorting to over recent months).

 I love scavenger hunts because they’re so much easier than a treasure hunt where you have to provide clues and hide items!
 In a scavenger hunt, you just give each child a list of items to find and they tick them off as they find them.
 It’s also quite a versatile activity because you can make it competitive or not, and have the kids hunt either individually or in teams.

 How to Use the Spring Scavenger Hunt

 It couldn’t be easier.
 Just download the PDF (below), print it out and off you go, ready to tick each item off the list as you find it.